-The focus on non-pharmacologic methods of treatment is emerging.
+The focus on non-pharmacologic methods of treatment is emerging for Parkinson's disease (PD).
 Provision of education and valid information is essential to empower both patients and families in actively participating in disease management (Grimes et al., 2012).

 Speech and language therapy is essential to the quality of life for people with Parkinson's (PwP) disease.
 Hypophonia, weak or soft voice, is a common problem resulting in social withdrawal and the misperception of cognitive decline for PwP.
 Speech-Language therapy can improve communication.